netdata/netdata/claim/README.md

 * macOS both for OS X or FreeBSD environments
 >>>>>>> further work on related pages to keep things synced

-For details on how to run this script please check [How to connect a node](#how-to-connect-a-node) and chose your environment.
+For details on how to run this script please check [How to connect a node](#how-to-connect-a-node) and choose your environment.

 ### Claiming script